iNeuron-Pvt-Ltd/iCF/docs/rules.md

     4. Students should have to follow rules and guidelines by iNeuron.

 !!!
 Note
-    If iNeuron finds out Students wouldn’t follow the guidelines.
+    If iNeuron finds out students wouldn’t follow the guidelines.
 He/She should be removed from the Program.

 ## Program Participant